-- A) Ties.
-Ties for last qualifying place for the Second or Third round of any division shall be broken as follows: - Jump.
+- (A) Ties.
+Ties for last qualifying place for the Final round of the Open Division shall be broken as follows: - Jump.
 Each tied skier shall be allowed three jumps to break the tie.
 This runoff shall proceed until the tie has been broken. - (2) Slalom.
 Each tied skier shall be allowed two passes to break the tie and this runoff shall proceed until the tie has been broken. - (3) Tricks.
 Each tied skier shall be allowed two passes to break the tie and this runoff shall proceed until the tie has been broken. - (B) Running Order for Tied Skiers.
 The running order for all ties shall be determined by the flip of a coin.